UnnamedInfinity/l/README.md

-# Bloxd Texture Packs
+# l
-A repository containing texture packs for bloxd.io.
+A repository containing artillery for bloxd.io.
 Bellow you will find instructions on how to create your own custom texture pack.

 ## Tools to help make Texture Packs
 - https://www.piskelapp.com/